samsamai/chesshub/README.md

 To start your Phoenix app:

+  * Make sure you have postgres running
+  * Make sure you have redis running
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `npm install`